cloudblog004/fantasticfoodies/content/en/posts/2735-easiest-way-to-make-perfect-herb-roasted-chicken.md

 1. Make ready  Meat thermometer

 The herby baked chicken absorbs the briny taste of the olives Healthy Weeknight Dinner Recipes.
-Herb-Roasted Chicken with Potatoes, Olives &amp; Feta.
+Herb-Roasted Chicken with Potatoes, Olives & Feta.
 Chicken thighs, slathered in herb vinaigrette, roasted on bed of sliced potatoes and shallots.
 Here&#39;s great idea for an easy, one-dish meal—herb roasted chicken thighs baked on a bed of potatoes.

 <!--inarticleads2-->